cloudfoundry-attic/cf-docs/source/docs/using/services/spring-service-bindings.html.md

 ### <a id='rabbitmq'></a>RabbitMQ ###

-#### Auto-Reconfiguration ####
+#### Auto-Configuration ####

-You must be using [Spring AMQP](http://www.springsource.org/spring-amqp) 1.0 or later for auto-reconfiguration to work.
+You must be using [Spring AMQP](http://www.springsource.org/spring-amqp) 1.0 or later for auto-configuration to work.
 Spring AMQP provides publishing, multi-threaded consumer generation, and message conversion.
 It also facilitates management of AMQP resources while promoting dependency injection and declarative configuration.

-Auto-reconfiguration occurs if Cloud Foundry detects a `org.springframework.amqp.rabbit.connection.ConnectionFactory` bean in the Spring application context.
-The following snippet of a Spring application context file shows an example of defining this type of bean which Cloud Foundry will detect and potentially auto-reconfigure:
+Auto-configuration occurs if Cloud Foundry detects a `org.springframework.amqp.rabbit.connection.ConnectionFactory` bean in the Spring application context.
+The following snippet of a Spring application context file shows an example of defining this type of bean which Cloud Foundry will detect and potentially auto-configure:

 ~~~xml
 <rabbit:connection-factory